TYPO3-Initiatives/digital-asset-management/README.rst

 Contributing to the Frontend
 ============================

-Head over to :code:`Build/Vue` and use yarn to build the frontend.
+The frontend itself is based on Vue.js, TypeScript and JSX-TypeScript (.tsx) templates.
+To contribute and make changes use the commands described below within the :code:`./Build/Vue` directory.

 Project Setup
 -------------